 Many citizens across the United States struggle with disability.
-A number of these people are unable to work and unable to sustain.
-Unfortunately, some of these disabled persons will not be able to survive on their own.
+A number of these people are unable to work and unable to earn a living.
+Unfortunately, some of these people will not be able to survive on their own.

 As of now, the SSA administers Social Security Disability (SSDI) and Supplemental Security Income (SSI) benefits for disabled persons.
 These benefits are dispensed for different reasons for different people.
 SSDI is available to workers accumulating sufficient work credits, whereas SSI is available to individuals of low income and low resources.

 Before applying, potential recipients should understand these crucial differences.
 Some people only qualify for SSDI, whereas others only qualify for SSI.
-Nonetheless, there are certainly people who qualify for both programs.
+Additionally, there are certain people who qualify for both programs.
 When applicants qualify for both SSDI and SSI, those applicants are determined to be both medically impaired and financially in need.

 The Social Security Administration (SSA) uses multiple medical-vocational rules and guidelines to determine if an applicant is eligible.
 When an applicant is approved for disability benefits, that claimant begins to receive monthly payments.
 These payments are based on various vocational, financial, and medical criteria, depending upon the program.